vankatabe/SoftUni-QA_Course-Playground/README.md

 # SoftUni-QA_Course-Playground
-Exercises and mess-around with QA beginning
+Exercises and mess-around with QA beginner level